ag16251/MilliQan/README.md

 "splashes" -  Requires pulses going straight through the detector, ie through channels 18-0-20-6-28-2-21, the specific route is noted by 'titlechan' or 'passing through chan' on the title of the graph produced.
 Requiring this path, heights(/nPE) in surrounding channels will be plotted to look at the 'splashes produced' in other bars.

+"splashes_total" - takes all 6 "spalshes" plots from above and adds them together.
+Then fits two power laws, one background prediction with the parameter p1 set using a fit from "background_fit", one taking that power law and adding another one.